O Christmas Tree is a 1994 USA animation by Russ Harris and G Brian Reynolds.

 Starring Isabelle Adjani, Alain Souchon and Suzanne Flon.

 Uncut and 18 rated for 1984 cinema release.
-The follow up VHS was cut but hopefully more recent releases are uncut
+The follow up VHS was cut, but later uncut on DVD.

 In spring 1976, a 19-year-old beauty, her German-born mother, and her crippled father move to the town of a firefighter nicknamed Pin-Pon.
 Everyone notices the provocative Eliane.
 She singles out Pin-Pon and soon is crying on his shoulder (she's